 Mandatory keywords are required in every HDU as described in the remainder of this subsection.
-They must may be used only as described in this standard.
+They must be used only as described in this standard.
 Values of the mandatory keywords must be written in fixed-format.

-4.4.1.1 Primary Header Principal
+4.4.1.1 Primary Header

 The SIMPLE keyword is required to be the first keyword in the primary header of all FITS files.
-Principal mandatory keywords other than SIMPLE are required in all FITS headers.
-The card images of any primary header must contain the other mandatory keywords shown in Table 4.5 in the order given.
-Other keywords must not No other keywords may intervene between the SIMPLE keyword and the last NAXISn keyword.
+The primary header must contain the other mandatory keywords shown in Table 4.5 in the order given.
+Other keywords must not intervene between the SIMPLE keyword and the last NAXISn keyword.